 In the mapping, the second element of the range associates with more than one element in the domain.
 If the element(s) in range that have mapped more than one element in the domain is called many-to-one mapping.

 In this mapping, the first element in the domain have mapped with more than one element in the range.
 If one element in the domain mapped with more then one element in the range, the mapping is called one-to-many relation.
-One-to-many relations is not a function.
+One-to-many relations are not functions.

-Draw a mapping diagram for the function f(x) = 2x3 + 3.
+Draw a mapping diagram for the function in the set of real numbers.

 First choose some elements from the domain.
-Then find the corresponding y -values (range) for the chosen x -values.
+Then find the corresponding -values (range) for the chosen -values.

-Substitute these values into the function f(x) to find its range.
+Substitute these values into the function to find its range.

 Now draw the mapping diagram.